hmxmilohax/rb3-pc/instruments/xbox/rbkeys.md

 ## NOTES:

 * There is no binding file.
-* Requires the keyboard to be connected via a MIDI to USB interface.
+* This is meant for players that have the keyboards connected via a MIDI to USB interface
 * None of the controller buttons will work as intended as the keyboard will be in MIDI mode.

 ## Instructions: